bconf-lang/bconf/SPEC.md

 #### float()

-Converts a value to a floating-point number.
+Converts a value to a float.
 The following are valid values which can be converted to a float - any other value is invalid:

--   `variable`: These should be resolved first and then follow the rules below
+-   `variable` / `tag`: These should be resolved first and then follow the rules below
 -   `true`: Always resolves to `1.0`
 -   `false`: Always resolves to `0.0`
 -   `null`: Always resolves to `0.0`